Deformations of hyperbolic convex polyhedra and 3-cone-manifolds: Representations of surface groups

-Now we have seen (Theorem \ref{thm:irred}) that the conjugacy class $[\rho]$ is a smooth point of both representation spaces $X(\pi_1(S),SU(2,\C))$ and $X(\pi_1(S),SL(2,\C))$; in particular, the tangent space at $[\rho]$ is well-defined.
-The above trace functions are invariant by conjugation, so they descend to these two quotient spaces, and their (real- or complex-valued) derivatives at $[\rho]$ are still linearly independent.
-The fact that $[\rho]$ is a smooth point also implies that $X(\pi_1(S_d),SU(2,\C))$ is locally embedded in $X(\pi_1(S_d), SL(2,\C))$ as a half-dimensional manifold, of real dimension $3(d-1)-3 = 3d-6$.
-This means that we can complete the family $(\Re tr_{\gamma_k}, \Im \tr_{\gamma_k})_{1\leq k \leq d}$ into a real coordinate system with the required properties. \end{proof}
+We have seen (Theorem \ref{thm:irred}) that the conjugacy class $[\rho]$ is a smooth point of both character varieties $X(\pi_1(S),SU(2))$ and $X(\pi_1(S),SL(2,\C))$; in particular, the tangent space at $[\rho]$ is well-defined.
+The above trace functions are invariant by conjugation, so they descend to these two quotient spaces, and their derivatives at $[\rho]$ are still linearly independent.
+The rest of the proof follows from the fact that $X(\pi_1(S_d),SL(2,\C))$ has complex dimension $3(d-1)-3 = 3d-6$ and that $SU(2)$ is a real form of the Lie group $SL(2,\C)$. \end{proof}

-Let $\rho$ be the holonomy representation of a closed, orientable hyperbolic $3$-cone-manifold $\bar M$, with singular locus $\Sigma$ and cone angles smaller than $2\pi$.
-As in section \ref{subsec:infrig}, the boundary of a tubular neighborhood of $\Sigma$ is a surface denoted by $\Sigma_\epsilon$.
+Let $\rho$ be the holonomy representation of a closed, orientable hyperbolic cone-$3$-manifold $\bar M$, with singular locus $\Sigma$ and cone angles smaller than $2\pi$.
+As in Section \ref{subsec:infrig}, the boundary of a tubular neighborhood of $\Sigma$ is a surface denoted by $\Sigma_\epsilon$.
 It is not necessarily connected; its components correspond to those of $\Sigma$.
 Let $\Sigma^c$ be a component of $\Sigma$ which is not a circle, and denote by $V$, resp. $E$ the set of its singular vertices, resp. edges.
 Let $\Sigma_\epsilon^c$ be the corresponding component of $\Sigma_\epsilon$; it is a surface of genus $g\geq 2$.